mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 ![Sidebar](/assets/images/pontoon/ui/sidebar.png)

-At the top of the sidebar, the translator can access Pontoon's string filters and search.
-Learn how to use [search and filters](search_filters.md).
+At the top of the sidebar, the translator can access Pontoon's [search and string filters](search_filters.md).

 Note that the sidebar toggles between the strings and the editing space when in the in-context editor